MicrosoftDocs/Viva/Viva/insights/advanced/analyst/notifications.md

 ## Announcements

-To open the _Announcements_ pane, select the bullhorn icon in the ribbon:
+To open **Announcements**, select the megaphone icon in the ribbon:

 ![Announcements.](../../images/advanced/announcements.png)